bo0ts/mango/doc/source/cpp/mango-modular-design.rst

 most likely familiar with).

-Because the role of this component is a supporting one and GLUT does almost all of the hard work, its complexity is quite limited: it provids initialization routines that set up the GLUT environment (not too different from what you would find in most GLUT tutorials), keyboard and mouse GLUT-callbacks that populate the keyboard and mouse abstractions (voluminous
+Because the role of this component is a supporting one and GLUT does almost all of the hard work, its complexity is quite limited: it provides initialization routines that set up the GLUT environment (not too different from what you would find in most GLUT tutorials), keyboard and mouse GLUT-callbacks that populate the keyboard and mouse abstractions (voluminous